 For more information, please read the retreat information sheet.

-A retreat exploring photography which will ground you in the skills required to improve your photography within the wider context of learning meditation.
-No experience of photography is necessary.
+A retreat exploring photography which will ground you in the technical skills required to improve your photography within the wider context of learning meditation.
+No experience of photography is necessary but participants should bring a digital SLR camera with them.

 These retreats provide an excellent short introduction to both meditation and Buddhism.
 They will introduce you to two simple traditional meditation practices and give you a grounding in the basic principles of Buddhism.
 They are an ideal situation in which to take a fresh look at yourself and your life.